BenniDeJagere/personal-site/content/about.md

 ## Data Engineering?

 Data Engineering has been around for a while, but the term itself is still relatively new.
 A lot of people were actually doing data engineering without them even realising it!
-I personally see as the person who deploys data science solutions and actually puts them in production.
+I personally see a data engineer as the person who deploys data science solutions and actually puts them in production.
 A data engineer builds data pipelines, data lakes and works with various data sources and sinks.
 [This excellent blog post](https://towardsdatascience.com/who-is-a-data-engineer-how-to-become-a-data-engineer-1167ddc12811) explains this in further detail.

 ## Talk tech to me